ClementBobin/obsidian/docker/Docker container/alltube-docker.md

 }
 ```

+> [!warning] After making these changes, don't forget to reload Nginx with the command: `nginx -s reload`

-Finally, use the `nginx -s reload` command to take effect, visit your domain name and enjoy it!
+Now, you can visit your domain and enjoy AllTube!

+---

-## Advanced
+## 🔧 Advanced Setup

-If necessary, you can use the following command to build the image yourself.
+If you'd like to build the AllTube Docker image yourself, use the following command:

 ```shell
 docker build -t alltube https://github.com/dnomd343/alltube-docker.git
 ```

-Due to the stagnation of the [youtube-dl](https://github.com/ytdl-org/youtube-dl) update, currently we use the [yt-dlp](https://github.com/yt-dlp/yt-dlp) project, you can manually change `YTDLP` in the Dockerfile to specify the latest version.
+> [!note] By default, AllTube uses the **yt-dlp** project (a more updated fork of youtube-dl) instead of youtube-dl.
+You can manually change `YTDLP` in the Dockerfile to specify the version you want.

+---

+## 🧰 Customization

-If you don't need the conversion function, you can remove the installation of `ffmpeg`, which will reduce the image size to a certain extent.
+If you don’t need the audio conversion feature, you can exclude `ffmpeg` during the build process to reduce the image size.

+### Build Multi-Architecture Images

-In addition, the project supports multi-stage builds, using the `buildx` command will speed up the build process.
-Below is an example of using `buildx` to build multi-architecture images.
+To speed up the build process, use Docker's multi-stage builds.
+Here’s an example using `buildx` to build images for multiple architectures:

 ```shell
 docker buildx build -t dnomd343/alltube \
   --platform="linux/amd64,linux/386,linux/arm64,linux/arm/v7" \
   https://github.com/dnomd343/alltube-docker.git --push
 ```

+This will create and push images for multiple platforms.

+---

+## 📝 Conclusion

+AllTube makes it easy to deploy a video download site based on youtube-dl.
+With Docker and some basic configurations, you can quickly get started and enjoy the flexibility to customize and scale your deployment.

+---

+## Tags 📚

+#alltube #docker #yt-dlp #videos #web